layilin/SP23-33852/_annotations/book2.md

 61.130n *Mithridatium*.
 A medicine long believed to be a universal antidote to poison.

 [people] 61.130n Pliny.
-Gaius Plinius Secundus or Pliny the Elder (23-79 AD), the author of Historia Naturalis.
+Gaius Plinius Secundus or Pliny the Elder (23-79 AD), author of *Historia Naturalis*.

 61.130n electuary.
 Medicine in the form of a paste or preserve.